Yunuskupucu/Yunuskupucu/README.md

 # 💫 About Me:
 Hi, I'm Yunus.
 I'm interested in web and mobile applications.
-I'm developing web app using JavaScript/React and mobile app using Swift.
+I'm developing web app using React and mobile app using Swift.
 I'm also an university student.<br>
 <br/>

 ## 🌐 Socials: